makii007/bsd21_Neuhauser_Markus/exercise3.md

     ![](Pictures/build_successful.png)

-* *Compiling worked with Linux, but i coudln't get it to run, so I switched for the last task to Windows.*
+* *Compiling with Linux worked, but I couldn't get it to run, so I switched to Windows for the final step.*

   ![](Pictures/runningMain.PNG)